Famous Bad People: Rahab (Joshua 2)

 A happy ending for Rahab and her family, because at pivotal points, God uses unlikely people who risk everything to serve him.
 But even that’s not the end of the story.
 There’s more.
 I want to tell you what we know for sure about Rahab, and then I want to tell you about what tradition says about Rahab which may or may not be true.

-Thousands of years later, just as Jesus is about to be born, the Bible records Jesus’ genealogy – a list of his descendents, in this case to show that Jesus was a descendent of Israel’s King David.
-In the middle of this list, we read in Matthew 1:5, “Salmon was the father of Boaz (his mother was Rahab).”
+Thousands of years later, just as Jesus is about to be born, the Bible records Jesus’ genealogy – a list of his descendants, in this case to show that Jesus was a descendant of Israel’s King David.
+In the middle of this list, we read in Matthew 1:5, "Salmon was the father of Boaz (his mother was Rahab)."
 This is probably one of those verses that you skip over when you read your Bible, but there is a point – a very deliberate point, since women weren’t usually listed in genealogies.
 Rahab became part of the line that led to Jesus.
 Somebody who was part of an enemy nation, engaged in an immoral business, was used by God, along with some other shady characters listed in this genealogy, to prepare for the Messiah, the Savior of the world.

 Rahab the prostitute is another example of this.
 She was made right with God by her actions—when she hid those messengers and sent them safely away by a different road.
 Just as the body is dead without a spirit, so also faith is dead without good deeds.